-The Committee considered restricting carton size, carton types, as well as the size and location of the marking on the carton.
+The Committee considered restricting the size of carton, types of cartons as well as the size of the marking and location on the carton.
 However, the Committee decided not to specify size or type of container or size and location of the markings to allow handlers more flexibility in marketing U.S. No. 2 grade potatoes in cartons provided the cartons were marked permanently and conspicuously as to grade.